nicksheerin/nick_sheerin/_projects/kalman_filter.md

 To set the context, we are going to refer to an example as we build out the equations used.
 Imagine we are trying to measure the weight of a robotic humanoid.

-The 1^st^ equation we will look at is called the <u>State Extrapolation Equation</u> (otherwise known as Dynamic Model or State Space Model).
+The first equation we will look at is called the <u>State Extrapolation Equation</u> (otherwise known as Dynamic Model or State Space Model).
 This equation is the basis of the filter since it defines the dynamic model of the system / environment.

 In this particular example, the dynamic model is "constant".
 The weight of the robot is not changing as we try to measure the weight through multiple iterations.
 Mathematically, this relationship can be defined as: